 - The record will show re-evaluated work only as credit earned, as with transfer credit.

-- Only work taken subsequent to readmission will be reflected in the cumulative average.
-However, all work completed prior to separation, including grades received, will remain on the student’s transcript.
+- Only work taken after readmission will be reflected in the cumulative average.
+However, all work completed prior to suspension, including grades received, will remain on the student’s transcript.